sonatype-nexus-community/community-project-template/CONTRIBUTING.md

 ## Develpoment Guidelines

-*Explain in detail what development standards must be adhered to when contributions are made.*
+*TODO: Explain in detail what development standards must be adhered to when contributions are made.*

 *You might include:*
 - Testing requirements
+- Explanation of PR Checks
+- What to expect from a PR reviewer/approver (such as expected time to response)

 ### Coding Conventions

-- Code style, convention & quality standards (and checks to run)
+- TODO: Explain code style, convention & quality standards (and any associated checks that will be run)

 ## Testing